France's Credit Agricole makes $875 million buyout offer for Italy's Creval

 Banco BPM on Friday welcomed merger overtures by the top investor in BPER Banca.

-Credit Agricole Italia has also doubled a 5% Creval stake acquired in 2018 as part of a deal to sell insurance products.
+Credit Agricole Italia had also doubled over the last few months a 5% Creval stake acquired in 2018 as part of an insurance deal.

 “We were in an ambiguous situation.
 We had this long-term bancassurance accord but it was difficult to pursue synergies,” Credit Agricole Italia CEO Giampiero Maioli told a press briefing.